 - 1. A budgeted annual operating deficit is acceptable if sufficient accumulated surplus from operations (ASO) is available to cover the planned shortfall.
-If sufficient ASO is not available, any resulting accumulated deficit from operations (ADO) must be supported by an ADO Elimination Plan approved by the Executive Director, K-12 Fiscal Oversight, which must be submitted with the Budget Report.
-A school authority submitting an ADO Elimination Plan will be expected to work with Alberta Education to achieve expected financial results. - 2.
-November 30 is the deadline for school authorities to submit Audited Financial Statements (AFS) for the previous school year.
-A school authority submitting an AFS with an accumulated deficit from operations (ADO) will be expected to work with Alberta Education to eliminate the ADO within three years in accordance with an ADO Elimination Plan approved by the Executive Director, K-12 Fiscal Oversight.
+If sufficient ASO is not available, any resulting accumulated deficit from operations (ADO) must be supported by a board approved ADO Elimination Plan, which must be submitted with the Budget Report.
+A school authority submitting an ADO Elimination Plan will be expected to demonstrate to Alberta Education the measures that are being taken to achieve expected financial results. - 2.
+November 30 is the deadline for school authorities to submit Audited Financial Statements for the previous school year.
+A school authority submitting an Audited Financial Statement with an accumulated deficit from operations (ADO) will be expected to provide evidence to Alberta Education that demonstrates the ability to eliminate the ADO within three years in accordance with a board approved ADO Elimination Plan, which must be submitted with the audited financial statement submission.